 We attempted to make a comparison of Globe’s whole life insurance rates but were unable to get a quote from their website.
 Each time we entered our information, their rating system would respond with a quote for Globe’s term life insurance product.
 The problem here is that the term product only provides coverage up to age 80.

 Accidental death benefit life insurance pays after an accidental death, such as an accident at work or a highway collision.

 Globe Life’s accidental death coverage offers guaranteed acceptance for those ages 18 to 69.
+The maximum amount of coverage offered is $250,000.
 Though premiums are level throughout your lifetime, keep in mind that this type of insurance only pays out for a small percentage of deaths.

 Some term life products add extra accidental death insurance coverage for free; others call this provision dismemberment coverage.

 No-Exam Life Insurance